 To sum it up:

-- Podbean – our recommended hosting for podcasts, free for 30 days!
+- Podbean – our recommended hosting for podcasts, unlimited and free for 30 days!

-- Blubrry – alternative webhosting for podcasts, unlimited downloads!
+- Blubrry – alternative hosting for podcasts, unlimited.

 - Fiverr – great freelancing site to order your podcast cover and audio effects.